-Fondly known as the blue city, Jodhpur is a precious jewel that guards the cultural, historical, and architectural roots that flourished here and made an individual identity for itself in the Indian Heritage.
+Jodhpur, the quintessential blue city is a precious jewel that guards the cultural, historical, and architectural roots that flourished here.
+The place enjoys a unique identity in the Indian Heritage.
 Rajasthan celebrates its heritage with elaborate festivals that involve performances by folk artists showcasing the folk art forms, and the Marwar festival is one such popular cultural extravaganza.
 The festival celebrates the battle sagas of brave Rajput warriors, tales of the great rulers of Rajasthan, along with the culture and cuisine of the state.

-Marwar festival or the Maand festival takes place annually to honour and keep the heroic tales of the Rajputana warriors alive for the next generation to know.
+Marwar festival or the Maand festival takes place annually to honour and keep the heroic tales of the Rajputana warriors alive for the next generation.
 Folk artists enact the battle scenes in front of the audiences in an entertaining rendition through their dance and songs.
 These breathtaking performances garner global acclaim and attract tourists from around the world.

-Marwar festival is an opportunity to capture the essence of Rajasthan and its culture through its folk dances which are performed on folk songs sung by local artists, in vernacular languages with local musical instruments.
-At the festival, you can witness dance forms like Dandi Gair, which is a popular folk dance that is performed with sticks, Kalbelia, a dance form that is performed by the snake charmer community, Bhavai Chari, the dance form where women balance brass utensils on their head depicting the struggle of women in search of water in dessert, and Ghoomar, a folk dance performed by ladies on pious occasions across the state.
+Marwar festival is an opportunity to capture the essence of Rajasthan and its culture through its folk dances which are performed on folk songs sung by local artists, in vernacular languages.
+Local musical instruments like ravanhatha, morchang, kamaicha, sarangi, etc., are used to create a lovely ambiance.
+At the festival, you can witness dance forms like Dandi Gair, which is a popular folk dance that is performed with sticks, Kalbelia, a dance form that is performed by the snake charmer community, Bhavai Chari, the dance form where women balance brass utensils on their head depicting the struggle of women in search of water in desert, and Ghoomar, a folk dance performed by ladies on pious occasions across the state.

 Marwar Festival is a two-day festival that is organized in the Ashwin month (between September and October as per the Gregorian calendar) at Jodhpur’s landmark Clock Tower and Osian’s Sand Dunes.
+The other venues are Umaid Bhawan Palace, Mandore, and Mehrangarh Fort.
 The Marwar festival 2020 is scheduled to take place on October 30 and October 31.

 Jodhpur, Rajasthan is home to some exquisite palaces and finest monuments comprising Umaid Bhawan Palace, Moti Mehal, Ghanta Ghar, and Mehrangarh Fort, to name a few.
 Apart from the visual delight, the city can amuse your taste buds and spirit with its cuisine, and art, respectively.
 Jodhpur is approximately 620km via NH 48, 968km via NH 48, 1900km via NH 19, and 1900km via NH 48 from Delhi, Mumbai, Kolkata, and Bengaluru, respectively.
 We have compiled the best travel routes and modes that you may consider if a trip to Jodhpur is in your mind.